Skip to content

 Terminal window

-kubectl get pods # Same as: kubectl get pods -n flow-like
+kubectl get deployment,statefulset,job,cronjob,pod,service,pvc,hpa -n flow-like

 Terminal window